nikitavoloboev/data/web/web.md

 # Web

-The Internet is genuinely one of the best things to come out of 20th century.
-It has so many implications for the future and can solve so many of the world's problems, it is exciting.

 ## Notes

 - Amazing thing about the web is the fact that clients (browsers) and servers can interact in complex ways without the client knowing anything beforehand about the server and the resources it hosts.